abingham/prosjekt/README.rst

 with the string ``helm`` in them.)

 Now you can create a project with ``M-x prosjekt-new``.
-You will be asked for a project name and a top-level directory.
+You will be asked for a top-level directory and an optional project name.
+Prosjekt creates a ``.prosjekt`` file for every project it manages, and the optional name is prepended to that filename.
+You typically only need a name if you're putting more than one project in a directory.
 The project is immediately opened after creation.

 Now that you have an open project, you can add files to it with ``M-x prosjekt-add`` which will prompt you for a file name.